From Numbers to Container Strings: String Theory

 \begin{proof} We prove (i).
 Suppose $xa = yb$.
 For some $w$, we have ($xw=y$ and $a= wb$) or ($x=yw$ and $wa=b$).
 Since $a\neq \estr$ and $b\neq \estr$, it follows in both cases that $w=\estr$ and, hence $x=y$ and $a=b$.

 The proof of (ii) is similar. \end{proof}

 We can recover simple theories for sets of atoms.
 The atoms are treated here both as elements and as singletons or, if one wishes, as auto-singletons.
 The $\in$-relation is simulated by $\preceq$.
-See also Subsection~\ref{neandersmurf}.
 We have the following insights.

 \begin{theorem}[\tc1] \begin{enumerate}[i.] \item Suppose $a$ is an atom, then $a\not\preceq \estr$. \item Suppose $a$ and $b$ are atoms.
 Then, $b\preceq a$ iff $a=b$. \item Suppose $b$ is an atom.
 Then $b\preceq xy$ iff $b\preceq x$ or $b\preceq y$. \end{enumerate} \end{theorem}